JohnKirwan/webb/content/post/animal-tracking/index.md

 ### Before Tracking

-Expect to lose time getting these methods to work, especially if you have not previously set up the requisite software (e.g. ffmpeg or opencv) and especially if using Windows.
+Expect to lose time getting these methods to work, especially if you have not previously set up the requisite software (e.g. FFMPEG or OpenCV) and especially if using Windows.
 Unless you are lucky, you may also encounter challenges getting your video files to be read by a particular software package.

 Aim to select your preferred tracking software in advance of video recording, so that you can ensure compatibility with the output video and that test recordings can be successfully tracked.

 ### Recording video

-Consider using [Python with opencv](https://docs.opencv.org/master/dd/d43/tutorial_py_video_display.html) to record video directly from a webcam or USB camera.
+Consider using [Python with OpenCV](https://docs.opencv.org/master/dd/d43/tutorial_py_video_display.html) to record video directly from a webcam or USB camera.

+If you subsequently need to convert video to a different format, there are variety of means of doing this which work with the various operating systems.

 ## Packages